The 10 Best Movies About Alien Abductions, Ranked

 3. This Island Earth (1955)

-Dr. Cal Meacham is a scientist working on a groundbreaking project, but he's terrified when he realizes that the other scientists he's working with may not be of his kind.
+Dr. Cal Meacham (played by Rex Reason) is a scientist working on a groundbreaking project, but he's terrified when he realizes that the other scientists he's working with may not be of his kind.
 Paranoia ensues.

-Considering This Island Earth came out back in the 50s, there's no doubt that it influenced pretty much every other film on this list.
-If you want to witness the cinematic roots of alien abductions, watch this one.
+Considering This Island Earth came out back in the 1950s, there's no doubt that it influenced pretty much every other film on this list.
+Want to witness the cinematic roots of alien abductions?
+Watch this one.

 2. Fire in the Sky (1993)